-In January 2020, we will be offering our seven week online course, Don’t Kvetch, Organize!
-Guided by experienced trainers and instructors, we will examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.
+In November 2016, we will be offering the online course, Don’t Kvetch, Organize!
+Guided by master trainers and instructors, we will examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.

-- A natural and powerful connection between your Jewish identity and your commitment to acting for justice;
+- Explore the natural and powerful connection between their Jewish identities and acting for justice;

-- Stories that give a behind the scenes look at different organizing efforts, both iconic and lesser known;
+- Hear stories that give a behind the scenes look at different organizing efforts, both iconic and lesser known

 THE BASICS | The course will:

-- Be taught by experienced trainers and visionary Jewish leaders;
+- Be taught by master trainers and visionary Jewish leaders;

-- Include weekly online training videos that students can watch on their own schedule;
+- Include weekly online videos that students can watch on their own schedule;

-- Include three virtual group meetings (scheduled based on your availability), led by Course Instructors, where students can build relationships with one another, reflect together on what they’re learning, and push their learning further;
+- Include three section meetings, led by Course Instructors, where students can build relationships with one another, reflect together on what they’re learning, and push their learning further

-- Include a workload of about 3 hours of coursework total per week.
+- Include a workload of about 3 hours of coursework (including all the above) per week

 “One key message that I am taking away from this course is the idea that Judaism is a radical tradition.
 That themes of justice and equity are embedded throughout Jewish tradition.
 Woven into even the most mainstream of rituals (like Shabbat, for example).
 Before this class, I felt like I had a few explicit connection points between Judaism and my social justice values.
 Now I feel like the whole of Jewish tradition is a connection.
 I am excited to continue to wake up to the radical potential in everyday Judaism–drawing upon it as I continue my work.”